willthames/octopress/source/_posts/2013-05-26-race-report-the-north-face-50km.markdown

 {% fancybox tnf50 /images/tnf_dave_will_finish.jpg "Dave and Will at the finish (Chris)" %}

 My final time was 7:24:52, and I was 130th out of 266 runners.
 I was very happy with that, and pleased not to have to run another 50km.
-On the course I also gave up on my goal of ever doing Ultra Trail du Mont Blanc, and possibly also retired from running entirely.
+While on the course, at one point I also gave up on my goal of ever doing Ultra Trail du Mont Blanc, and later might have decided to possibly also retire from running entirely!

 <iframe width='465' height='548' frameborder='0' src='http://connect.garmin.com:80/activity/embed/316457247'></iframe>